shubham0204/Android-Document-QA/README.md

 ## Contributions and Open Problems

-Feel free to [raise an issue] or [open a PR].
+Feel free to [raise an issue](https://github.com/shubham0204/Android-Document-QA/issues/new) or [open a PR](https://github.com/shubham0204/Android-Document-QA/pulls).
 The following can be improved in the app:

 1. Add on-device LLM capabilities
 2. Build a new text-splitter, taking inspiration from Langchain or LlamaIndex